 3. The Company discloses, in Corporate Governance Reports, policies and procedures for the nomination of Director and Audit & Supervisory Board Member candidates and the appointment of Executive Officers by the Board of the Directors.
-Based on this, to explain the appointment and nomination of individual Director and Audit & Supervisory Board Member candidates, the reasons for the appointment of outside officers and the career record of internal officers are included in the reference documents for General Meetings of Shareholders.
+Based on this, to explain the appointment and nomination of individual Director and Audit & Supervisory Board Member candidates, the reasons for the appointment of outside and internal officers are included in the reference documents for General Meetings of Shareholders.

-(Principle 3.1 iv), Principle 3.1 v))

-4. Due to the percentage of overseas investors included among its shareholders, the Company endeavours as much as possible to disclose and provide information in English to a reasonable extent.
+- (Principle 3.1 iv), Principle 3.1 v)) - 4.
+Due to the percentage of overseas investors included among its shareholders, the Company endeavours as much as possible to disclose and provide information in English to a reasonable extent.